 If you aren’t sure if a material contains asbestos and you want to avoid asbestos exposure in home renovations, it’s always best to treat it like it does.
 Unfortunately, you can’t tell from sight alone so the safe bet is to hire a professional that offers asbestos inspection and testing before starting any reno work.

 Asbestos won’t cause any harm while it’s intact; that’s why it remains in so many buildings today without any complications.
-However, during renovations, if the material is damaged or disturbed it causes the toxic fibres to become airborne.
+However, during renovations, if the material is damaged or disturbed it causes the toxic fibres to become airborne which poses serious health risks.

 The asbestos fibres embed themselves into the lungs and internal organs and cause serious health complications and even cancer over time.